induslevel/gitbook/technical-configuration-options/docker-opencats-installation-instructions.md

 \##Architecture

 OpenCATS is installed in container without database.
-Database in in extra container.
-Optinaly it is also possible to create container with phpmyadmin to manage mysql database.
+Database in an extra container.
+Optinally it is also possible to create a container with phpmyadmin to manage the mysql database.

 \##Dockerfile